 Dutch sells two different versions of the vented hammock sock, one for winter reviewed here, and one for summer which has netting along the entire top.
 Both are sized for hammocks 58″ inch and available in a 10′ or 11′ size.

-I’m quite happy with the Dutchware vented winter sock and think it’s an essential piece of gear for the shoulder season backpacking I do.
-I like the fact that it’s hammock independent and can be used with the different hammocks in my “fleet” and that it combines the functions of a overcover and underquilt cover in one piece of gear.
+The Dutchware vented winter sock is an essential piece of gear for the cold weather backpacking.
+It’s manufacturer-independent and can be used with many different hammocks, combining the functions of a hammock overcover and underquilt cover in one piece of gear.

 My only suggestion would be to make it easier to set up by running some simple fasteners down the length, so you could wrap it around your hammock instead of pulling the suspension through it.
 That would be a nice modification.